Steve2608/Computational-Data-Analytics/Exercise1.md

 | car             | acc=28, good=11, vgood=9, unacc=1 | acc=64, good=15, vgood=17, unacc=1 |  unacc=1        |
 | contact-lenses  | hard=1, none=1, soft=1 | hard=1, none=1, soft=2 |  none=1         |
 | hypothyroid     | negative=1, primary_hypothyroid=3, compensated_hypothyroid=1 | negative=1, primary_hypothyroid=5, compensated_hypothyroid=5 |  compensated_hypothyroid=1 |

+We can see that for binary class problems usually only one class is used for the rules and the remaining one is handled by the default rule.

 > *2. Is there a default rule for all algorithms?
 If so:*
 > - *Which class is usually chosen as default rule?*